 Long-term effects of traumatic brain injuries

-A traumatic brain injury (TBI) is damage to the brain resulting from a sudden injury – whether it’s a jolt, bump, or blow to the head.
-It’s also known as a “closed-head injury,” although a traumatic brain injury can still result when an object penetrates the skull, (also known as a “penetrating injury”).
+A traumatic brain injury (TBI) occurs when the brain suffers damage from a sudden force, such as a jolt, bump, or blow to the head.
+While commonly referred to as a “closed-head injury,” TBIs can also result from penetrating injuries, where an object breaks through the skull and impacts the brain.

 woman with a head injury in bed